-Renault Kangoo Z.E. van range, battery & charging
+Renault Kangoo E-TECH electric range, battery & charging

-Developments have boosted the Renault Kangoo Z.E.’s range, but charging options are restricted
+Developments have boosted the Renault Kangoo E-TECH's range since it first went on sale, but charging options are restricted

-Renault has developed its battery technology over the years, so while the original Kangoo Z.E. that launched in 2011 had an official range of 110 miles, the current model can boast an official figure of 143 miles – although even Renault admits 124 is a more realistic figure in real-world use.
+Renault has developed its battery technology over the years, so while the original Kangoo Z.E. that launched in 2011 had an official range of 110 miles, the current Kangoo E-TECH boasts an official figure of 143 miles – although even Renault admits 124 is more realistic in real-world use.

-The Kangoo Z.E. has a 33kWh battery pack located under the load area.
+The Kangoo has a 33kWh battery pack under the load area.
 This is the same physical size as the original 22kWh battery, because Renault has improved the energy density of the cells, so it doesn’t reduce load volume.
-The battery is connected to the 60bhp electric motor that’s under the bonnet and drives the front wheels, while the sole charging socket for the battery is located in the Kangoo Z.E.’s nose, behind the Renault badge.
+The battery is connected to the 60bhp electric motor under the bonnet that drives the front wheels, while the sole charging socket for the battery is located in the nose, behind the Renault badge.

-Renault is honest about the practicalities of the Kangoo Z.E.’s range, and it even has a range calculator on its website where you can change driving parameters, including temperature, payload and average speed, to produce different driving distances.
-In our experience of the Kangoo Z.E., you can easily get 125 miles out of a full charge in normal summer driving, without having to resort to the ‘Eco’ button to save energy.
+Renault quotes an official driving range of 124 miles for the Kangoo E-TECH based on standardised testing, but is honest about the practicalities of electric-vehicle range: it has a range calculator on its website where you can change driving parameters, including temperature, payload and average speed, to produce different driving distances.
+In our experience, you can easily get 125 miles out of a charge in normal summer driving, without having to resort to the ‘Eco’ button to save energy.

 In This Review

-- 2Range, battery & charging - currently readingDevelopments have boosted the Renault Kangoo Z.E.’s range, but charging options are restricted
+- 2Range, battery & charging - currently readingDevelopments have boosted the Renault Kangoo E-TECH's range since it first went on sale, but charging options are restricted

 - 3Running costs & insuranceThe Renault Kangoo E-TECH is competitively priced compared to rival electric vans and will be very cheap to run